gonzalonm/xamarin-forms-clean/README.md

 ## Collaborate

-You can collaborate with this project making a fork and create a pull request against `master` branch.
-Review the current [backlog](https://github.com/gonzalonm/xamarin-forms-clean/issues).
+You can collaborate with this project.
+Check the [guidelines](https://github.com/gonzalonm/xamarin-forms-clean/blob/master/CONTRIBUTING.md) to contribute.